 Given that it is a traditional South American drink it will come as no surprise to learn that stars from countries such as Brazil, Argentina and Uruguay regularly drink mate.

-Five-time Ballon d'Or winner Lionel Messi is probably the highest profile player who enjoys the drink and the Barcelona attacker is often pictured with it on social media.
+Eight-time Ballon d'Or winner Lionel Messi is probably the highest profile player who enjoys the drink and the Inter Miami attacker is often pictured with a gourd of mate in his hands on social media.

-Messi's Bara team-mate Luis Suarez is another fan of mate, as is the Argentine's compatriot Sergio Aguero.
+Messi's Miami team-mate Luis Suarez is another fan of mate, as is the Argentine's compatriot Sergio Aguero.
+Liverpool star Alexis MacAllister is another of the Argentine cohort who enjoys mate.

-World Cup winners Antoine Griezmann and Paul Pogba also appear to incorporate it into the diet, as does Brazil star Neymar.
+World Cup winners with France, Antoine Griezmann and Paul Pogba, also appear to incorporate it into their diets, as does Brazil star Neymar.

-Gonzalo Higuain was shown enjoying mate in the Netflix documentary First Team: Juventus and the Argentina international has shared the drink with fellow South Americans Douglas Costa and Rodrigo Bentancur.
+Gonzalo Higuain was shown enjoying mate in the Netflix documentary First Team: Juventus and the ex-Argentina international has shared the drink with fellow South Americans Douglas Costa and Rodrigo Bentancur.

 How to prepare mate tea